by Jenna Kalinsky, Founding Director, One Lit Place

 That’s where a writing app (or several from our newly updated list of 10 of the Best Writing Apps) comes in to save the day!

 If having system to help you write with success sounds pretty good, it’s time to get streamlined, organized, and writing with greater productivity and efficacy by using a writing app.

 The 10 Best Writing Apps That Will Organize You– And Your Writing

 - Timekeeping & tracking:

 - Cliché Finder

-These 6 best writing apps provide a wonderful organizational scaffolding that makes sure the work stays manageable, your stress at a minimum, and you staying on track.
+These 10 best writing apps provide an organizational scaffolding that makes sure your work stays manageable, your stress remains at a minimum, and you keep on track.